-There’s a lot of causes of pain on the side of the foot; without finding the cause, it can be almost impossible to treat the pain.
-Finding the underlying cause of the pain must be the first step in your treatment, from there, your doctor can help you with your pain.
+There are a lot of reasons for pain on the side of the foot.
+Finding the underlying cause of the pain should be the first step for your doctor in the management of your symptoms and to help treat your pain.

-The pain from this condition forms on the outside of the foot and around your heel.
-It occurs when repetitive tension is put on the tendons of the foot.
-This tension causes irritation, swelling and degeneration.
-It is typically caused by frequent overuse.
+This causes pain on the outside of the foot, ankle and heel.
+It can occur when repetitive tension is put on the tendons, causing irritation, swelling and degeneration.
 Long distance running, muscle imbalance or abnormal foot position can all be responsible.
 The pain from this condition generally comes on slowly and gradually increases over months.
-It will typically be worse in the morning and after activity but will ease with rest.